Poultry farming

 Poultry farming is the form of animal husbandry which raises domesticated birds such as chickens, ducks, turkeys and geese to produce meat or eggs for food.
 Poultry – mostly chickens – are farmed in great numbers.
 More than 60 billion chickens are killed for consumption annually.
 Chickens raised for eggs are known as layers, while chickens raised for meat are called broilers.

 In the United States, the national organization overseeing poultry production is the Food and Drug Administration (FDA).
-In the UK, the national organisation is the Department for Environment, Food and Rural Affairs (Defra).
+In the UK, the national organization is the Department for Environment, Food and Rural Affairs (DEFRA).

 Intensive and alternative

 According to the World Watch Institute, 74 percent of the world's poultry meat, and 68 percent of eggs are produced intensively.
 One alternative to intensive poultry farming is free-range farming using lower stocking densities.
 Poultry producers routinely use nationally approved medications, such as antibiotics, in feed or drinking water, to treat disease or to prevent disease outbreaks.
 Some FDA-approved medications are also approved for improved feed utilization.